merefield/tango-solver/README.md

 https://www.linkedin.com/games/tango/

-As an experiment I built a solver for the logical Tango puzzles, which place suns and moons on a grid under simple adjacency and balance rules.
+Tango puzzles, require suns and moons to be placed on a grid under simple adjacency and balance rules.

 99% written by AI

 ## Rules of Tango